meilisearch/documentation/guides/advanced_guides/datatypes.md

 In the example above, `title` and `Interstellar` are both considered as words.
 The colon `:` is used as a separator.

 ### null type

+The `null` type can be pushed into MeiliSearch but it won't be taken into account for indexation.